MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 ![Screenshot showing an example of a pop up window prompting user to register their macOS account with their identity provider using Platform single sign-on.](./media/concept-authentication-passwordless/macos-platform-sso.png)

-Platform Credential for macOS allows users to go password-less by configuring Touch ID to unlock the device, and uses phish resistant credentials, based on Windows Hello for Business technology.
+Platform Credential for macOS allows users to go passwordless by configuring Touch ID to unlock the device, and uses phish-resistant credentials, based on Windows Hello for Business technology.
 This saves customer organizations money by removing the need for security keys and advances Zero Trust objectives using integration with the Secure Enclave.

 ![Diagram that outlines the steps involved for user sign-in with macOS Platform SSO.](./media/concept-authentication-passwordless/macos-platform-single-sign-on-flow.png)